edomt/edomt.github.io/_posts/2017-1-8-File-IO-Storage.md

 ##              load("RDATA_file.rdata") 0.8775526 0.8892134 0.9321619 0.9253322 0.9480082 1.0236830    10
 ##      readRDS("baseRDS_comp_file.rds") 0.8749464 0.8875014 0.9349717 0.9151411 0.9591819 1.0452654    10
 ##   readRDS("baseRDS_noncomp_file.rds") 0.5509024 0.5629992 0.6108047 0.5701881 0.7095914 0.7261663    10
-##         read_rds("readrRDS_file.rds") 0.5769474 0.5951807 0.6423258 0.6052121 0.6814075 0.8037006    10
 ##  read_feather("feather_file.feather") 0.1927875 0.1976274 0.2614764 0.2484733 0.3249248 0.3466373    10
 ##        read_fst("fst_comp0_file.fst") 0.2129975 0.2145049 0.2475619 0.2207756 0.2458871 0.3549952    10
 ##      read_fst("fst_comp100_file.fst") 0.2835336 0.2865808 0.3434378 0.3261273 0.3608169 0.4697726    10
 ```

-Here we see that compression and time-to-load are not entirely correlated: non-compressed files are *generally* loaded faster (~0.6 second for non-compressed RDS, ~0.25 second for feather and fst with `compress = 0`), while compressed versions take longer (~0.93 second for RDS and RDATA in base R).
+Here we see that compression and time-to-load are not entirely correlated: non-compressed files are *generally* loaded faster (~0.6 second for non-compressed RDS, ~0.25 second for feather and fst with `compress = 0`), while compressed versions take longer (~0.93 second for RDS and RDATA).
 However, the fst version with `compress = 100` only took ~0.34 second to load, which is much faster than other compressed files, and not that much longer than the uncompressed solutions!

-Ultimately, the trade-off must be judged by each user for each situation, but I would agree with the idea that *space is generally cheaper than time*: if storing the original CSV file is possible, then storing a smaller binary file alongside should rarely be a problem; and saving significant time on each data import will be much more valuable.
+Ultimately, the trade-off must be judged by each user for each situation, while bearing in mind that [*space is generally cheaper than time*](https://www.rdocumentation.org/packages/readr/versions/1.1.1/topics/read_rds): if storing the original CSV file is possible, then storing a smaller binary file alongside should rarely be a problem; and saving significant time on each data import will be much more valuable.

 Overall, `write_fst` seems to achieve a great balance, by offering flexibility (letting you choose your own compression value anywhere between 0 and 100) but still loading highly-compressed files extremely fast.